rocky-linux/documentation/docs/guides/custom-linux-kernel.md

     ```
     > sudo dnf -y groupinstall 'C Development Tools and Libraries'
     ```

+    If you get 'Module or Group 'C Development Tools and Libraries' is not available.' error the below command is equivalent to above:

+     ```
+    > sudo dnf -y groupinstall 'Development Tools'
+    ```

 2. Some other libraries, header files and applications that you might need can also be obtained by installing the following packages.
 Type: